pandas-dev/pandas/doc/source/user_guide/io.rst

   Passing in ``False`` will cause data to be overwritten if there are duplicate names in the columns.

+  .. deprecated:: 1.5.0
+     The argument was never implemented, and a new argument where the renaming pattern can be specified will be added instead.

 General parsing configuration
 +++++++++++++++++++++++++++++